tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 I take the mic from Reine, my hand brushing against hers.
 Her skin is warm and comforting, a stark contrast to the [chill](https://www.youtube.com/watch?v=baUKK0y48QE&t=2990s) that has settled deep within my bones.
 “You set the bar so high,” I tease with a forced laugh, trying to make light of the situation.
 “I don’t know how I can compete with the Cajun Queen.”

 Reine laughs.
-“Oh, just wait till you see my moonwalk,” she teases, her eyes twinkling.
+“Oh, just wait till you see me moonwalk,” she teases, her eyes twinkling.

 As we walk back towards the laughter and light of the living room, Kira's gaze finds mine, a silent plea reflected in her eyes, reinforcing the pact of secrecy between us.
 I give her a subtle nod, a promise shrouded in dread and uncertainty.